awslabs/iot-app-kit/docs/KPI.md

 ### `annotations`

-(Optional) Defines thresholds for the line chart.
+(Optional) Defines thresholds for the KPI.
+Annotations that aren't also thresholds will be ignored.
 To view and interact with an annotation example, see [Annotation](https://synchrocharts.com/#/Features/Annotation) in the Synchro Charts documentation.
 For more information about the `annotations` API, see [Properties](https://synchrocharts.com/#/API/Properties) in the Synchro Charts documentation.

 Type: Object